daoyuan-lai/TransTWAS/README.md

 # TransTWAS

-TRANSfer Learning into TWAS framework (TransTWAS)
+TRANSfer Learning into TWAS framework (TransTWAS).

 ## About